ArtiomSu/artiomsu-trackball-comparisons-and-mods/README.md

 I have plans on building my own trackball using the same sensor and raspbery pi pico micro controller as ploopy but with a much larger ball.
 And possibly BTU bearings instead of ball bearings, I am still experimenting with them for now.

-I will be using the ploopy primarily at home and will continue to bring the Kensington to the office with me for now.
-Currently the ploopy will probably not survive too many office trips until I print some case for it.
+~~I will be using the ploopy primarily at home and will continue to bring the Kensington to the office with me for now.
+Currently the ploopy will probably not survive too many office trips until I print some case for it.~~

+I am now using the ploopy adept everywhere.